Vinegar and Honey

 Tommy read the worn words on the gate and finally understood: this had once been an Elven Slave Market.

-It took two days for Sam to reach the outskirts of Cantras.
-He stared at the high walls of the giant city.
+It took three days for Sam to reach the outskirts of Cantras.
+He stared at the high white walls of the giant city.
 He’d have to think of a way to get past the gate guards.
-Not just anyone was allowed into Cantras -not anymore.
+Not just anyone was allowed into Cantras.
+Not anymore.

 Walking up to the gates Sam feared that this was going to turn into a very short rescue mission.
 Sam had been to Cantras one other time.
-He’d stayed for exactly two years, six months, and three days.
+He’d stayed for exactly one week and six months.
 Which was the time it had taken for him to get caught for thievery and serve his time.
 Cantras had been the first place he’d traveled to when he’d left home.

 He had not come here with the idea of becoming a thief.
 Sam had come to make a honest living.
 However he quickly discovered that there was nothing honest about the Magi city of Cantras.
 Thievery was not something that had come naturally to him, obviously, but he had been starving at the time.

-That had been almost sixty years ago.
+That had been over four years ago.
 He had not only been forbidden to return to the city, but he had vowed never to do so on his own accord.
-Sam reasoned that the chances of anyone recognizing him in the populated city were slim to none.
+Sam reasoned that the chances of anyone recognizing him in the populated city were slim and none.
 He just hoped that those odds held in his favour.

 “State your business.”
 The gate guard said wearily.